frm430342210/test-php-sdk/docs/SDK.md

 nonce|Long|Required, transaction serial number to be initiated, size limit [1, Long.MAX_VALUE] operation|BaseOperation[]|Required, list of operations to be committed which cannot be empty signtureNumber|Integer|Optional, the number of people to sign, the default is 1, size limit [1, Integer.MAX_VALUE] ceilLedgerSeq|Long|Optional, set a value which will be combined with the current block height to restrict transactions.
 If transactions do not complete within the set value plus the current block height, the transactions fail.
-The value you set must be greater than 0.
+The value you set must be bigger than 0.
 If the value is set to 0, no limit is set. metadata|String|Optional, note

 > Response data